 In general, the expectation is that new large scale development (developments larger than 5 lots) within Settlement Areas will be on full services.
-Where full municipal servicing is not available, a servicing study shall be required to demonstrate how the proposed development is to be serviced.
+Where full municipal servicing is not available, a servicing study shall be required to demonstrate how the proposed development is to be serviced, provided an Environmental Assessment has not be completed to provided full services.
 The Servicing Study should demonstrate the proposed approach for servicing and how the applicable Provincial, County and Township policies and regulations are being met with respect to partial services.
 The Study should address maters such as but not limited to: